aup-int-test/rocmjudger/easy/monte_carlo_integration/README.md

 - External libraries are not permitted
 - The solve function signature must remain unchanged
-- Must use shared memory and parallel reduction for optimization
 - The final result must be stored in the result variable

 ## Input Description